kanselarij-vlaanderen/newsletter-service/README.md

 #### DELETE /mail-campaigns/:id

-Delete a mail-campaign in Mailchimp
+Delete a mail-campaign in Mailchimp and from the database.

 #### POST /belga-newsletters